-Lowland Amazonia Rainforest Specialties.
+Lowland Amazonia Rainforest Specialties

 The Diverse Peruvian Amazon

 Day 1: Arrive in Lima and transfer to our hotel in Lima.
 Overnight at our hotel close to the airport.
 B: L: D

 Day 2:Flight from Lima to Puerto Maldonado.
 Upon arrival to Puerto Maldonado we will drive to the Tambopata River Port.
-This forty five minute drive will take twice as long as we stop along the road's secondary forest to scan for Purus Jacamar, White browed Blackbird, Pearl Kite, and Scaled Pigeon.
-A private boat with individual seats and a roof will drive us upriver to Posada Amazonas.
+This forty-five-minute drive will take us to the port where we catch the lodge boat with lunch aboard to Explorers Inn.
 As we eat lunch on the boat, we may see: Pied Lapwing, Collared Plover, King Vulture, Bat Falcon, Olive and Russet-backed Oropendolas and Ringed Kingfisher and Amazon Kingfisher.
-Overnight at Posada Amazonas.
+Overnight at Explorers Inn.
 B: L: D

-We will explore older river created habitats at a pond five minutes upstream from TRC – forests of Cecropia and Balsa Wood with a bamboo understory.
-This is the habitat of the rare Rufous-fronted Anthrush, and the Lemon-throated Barbet, Spot-breasted Woodpecker, Cabanis Spinetail, Amazonian Antpitta, Blackish Antbird, Fuscous Flycatcher, Guira Tanager and Orange-backed Troupial.
+We will explore older river created habitats– forests of Cecropia and Balsa Wood with a bamboo understory.
+This is the habitat of the rare Rufous-fronted Anthrush, and the Lemon-throated Barbet, Spot-breasted Woodpecker, Cabani’s Spinetail, Amazonian Antpitta, Blackish Antbird, Fuscous Flycatcher, Guira Tanager and Orange-backed Troupial.
 As we exit the forest, we will bird on grassy areas with Tessaria and young Cecropia trees.
-These are not very diverse for birds but are the main habitat for Plain-crowned and Dark-breasted Spinetails, Mottle-backed Elaenia, Spotted Tody-Flycatcher, Black-billed Thrush, Orange-headed Tanager, and Seedeater species among others.
+These are not very diverse for birds but are the main habitat for Plain-crowned and Dark-breasted Spinetails, Mottle-backed Elaenia, Spotted Tody-Flycatcher, Black-billed Thrush, Orange-headed Tanager, and Seedeater species amongst others.
 A visit to the palm swamp may allow us to spot the Cinereous and Great Tinamou, Point-tailed Palmcreeper, Silvered and Plumbeous Antbirds, White-eyed Attila, Sulphury Flycatcher, Fork-tailed Palm Swift and Pectoral Sparrow.
-After dinner, we will venture out near the lodge to spot-light Pauraque, Tawny-bellied Screech-Owl, Great Potoo, Long tailed Potoo, Ocellated Poorwill and if we are lucky a Mottled Owl or Crested Owl.
+Some evenings for those that wish, we will venture out near the lodge to spot-light Pauraque, Tawny-bellied Screech-Owl, Great Potoo, Long tailed Potoo, Ocellated Poorwill and if we are lucky a Mottled Owl or Crested Owl.
 There is also the possibility of taking macro shots of American Bullfrogs, Horned Frog, tree frogs and other creatures of the night.
-Overnight at Tambopata Research Center B: L: D
+B: L: D